sombriks/rosetta-beer-store/beer-store-client-qt/README.md

 Once you got everything ok, run qtcreator (it will appear on your menu, but it's inside the Qt installation) and open the beer-store-client-qt.pro file.

+This project was tested against the QT LTS 5.12.4 version.